huonglt/seek/README.md

 or Yarn - I am using 1.7.0

 ### Installing
-Clone the git repo to your machine
+Clone the git repo to your folder
 ```
 git clone https://github.com/huonglt/seek.git

 ```
-then installing dependencies
+then cd to folder seek, and install dependencies
 ```
 npm install
 ```